Bose-Einstein Condensate Dark Matter Halos confronted with galactic rotation curves: Confronting the model with rotation curve data

 A preliminary check confirmed that the BEC+baryonic model represents a better fit than the purely BEC model.

-We confronted the BEC model with 6 LSB galaxies taken from a larger sample \cite{blok}.
-The data for these high quality rotation curves are based on both $HI$ and $H\alpha $ measurements.
-From a $\chi ^{2}$ -test the parameters in both the BEC+baryonic and NFW+baryonic models were identified, these are shown in Table \ref{Tablelsb}.
+We confronted the BEC model with 6 LSB galaxies chosen from a larger sample \cite{blok}.
+The applied data were obtained from both $HI$ and $H\alpha$ measurements.
+From a $\chi ^{2}$-test the parameters in both the BEC+baryonic and NFW+baryonic models were identified, these are shown in Table \ref{Tablelsb}.
 The best fit rotation curves are represented on Figs.~\ref{rotcurvLSB1} and \ref{rotcurvLSB2}.

-For LSB I galaxies the BEC DM model gives significantly better fitting velocity curves (all within the 1$\sigma $ confidence level) compared to the NFW model (which in two cases out of the three gives fits falling outside 1$\sigma$).
-For LSB II galaxies the quality of the fits is comparable, but in both models they are beyond the 1$\sigma $ confidence level.
+For the LSB I galaxies the BEC DM model gives significantly better fitting velocity curves (all within the 1$\sigma $ confidence level) compared to the NFW model (which in two cases out of the three gives fits falling outside 1$ \sigma $).
+For LSB II galaxies the quality of the fits are comparable, but in both models they are beyond the 1$ \sigma $ confidence level.